-The best practice is for employers to require employees to submit a photo of their workspace and a checklist confirming that the work area is compliant with the basic standards as noted above.
+The best practice is for employers to require employees to submit a photo of their workspace and a checklist confirming that the work area is compliant with the basic standards required by the employer, such as those listed above.

 Security, privacy and confidentiality

-Employers should ensure that having employees working from home does not compromise the security, privacy or confidentiality obligation of the business.
+Employers should ensure that having employees working from home does not compromise the security, privacy or confidentiality obligations of their business.

-This is particularly so given the almost complete reliance on digital communication.
-For instance, scanning confidential documents onto a home computer which is accessible to family or housemates, is likely to be a breach of the employer’s legal obligations.
+This is particularly important given the almost complete reliance on digital communication.
+For instance, an employee scanning confidential documents onto a home computer which is accessible to family or housemates is likely to be a breach of the employer’s legal obligations.